Wrongful Death: Our Attorneys Seek Justice For Families

 This list is not exhaustive; if your loved one was killed and you believe that another person or entity was at fault, reach out to our legal team to discuss your situation as soon as possible.

 In Indiana, the personal representative of the deceased’s estate will be the one who technically brings the wrongful death claim.
 That being said, a surviving spouse, child (including adopted children), or parent may bring a claim.
+If there are multiple eligible parties, the court will decide how any awarded damages are distributed.
 Indiana wrongful death laws are somewhat complex, so it is important that you speak to an experienced attorney.